VRajaSubramanian/Hospital-Management-System/README.md

 ## Credits

-* This project was developed by Raja Subramanian V & Vijaya Gokul K.
+* This project was developed by Raja Subramanian V & Vijaya Gokul K @VijayaGokul.
 * The code is licensed under the MIT License.

 ## Contact